epoberezkin/poberezkin.com/posts/2020-11-14-ajv-time-to-migrate-to-version-7.md

 We finally have a language to define JSON structure that enterprise users will be confident using because of its RFC status.
 It is super simple and much less error-prone (although with the new Ajv strict mode writing JSON Schemas became less error-prone too).

-### Strict mode for JSON Schemas
+### Strict mode for JSON Schema

-Ajv version 6 has several options to reduce errors when writing JSON Schemas: `strictKeywords`, `unknownFormats`, etc. It helped to reduce errors to the users who enabled these options, but all the new users had to learn about these problems from their own mistakes.
+Ajv version 6 has several options to reduce errors when writing schemas: `strictKeywords`, `unknownFormats`, etc. It helped to reduce errors to the users who enabled these options, but all the new users had to learn about these problems from their own mistakes.

 Version 7 of Ajv changed this approach to make ["strict mode"](https://github.com/ajv-validator/ajv/blob/master/docs/strict-mode.md) default - it is an opinionated (and optional) set of restrictions about how JSON Schema should be written.
 For example, a common mistake for the new JSON Schema users is this schema (that is a valid JSON Schema):